alessandro-lima/Qos-flux/README.md

 $ sudo chmod 0755 /etc/init.d/qos-flux

 $ sudo update-rc.d qos-flux defaults

+create the file qos-flux.csv in the root directory:

+$ touch /root/qos-flux.csv

 2) Configuration of the Ryu SDN controller (taken from the Ryubook 1.0 manual):